slior/LiterateJS/README.md

 The example provided here shows the usage of the code, combined with the usage of [bootstrap](http://getbootstrap.com/css/) for formatting and highlight.js for syntax highlighting.

+## Playing Well With Standards

+As a general rule, the method used here tries to be minimalistic in its usage of other technologies and its proprietary way of doing things.
+The main drive for this is to present a method for achieving literate programming, but still be open to other standards and tools.
+To enable easy incorporation of other tools and frameworks.
+This is the reason we try to stick to HTML and plain Javascript.
+JQuery is used in the code mainly for its capabilities around DOM navigation and manipulation.
+The example shows how to incoporate Highlight.JS and bootstrap.
+The default style sheet for generated code is bootstrap (with future plan to decouple this as well).

 ## Usage

 In order to use this in your file, simply reference the `js/literate.js` and `css/LitJS.css` files in your HTML file.